-Last updated on December 26th, 2025 at 08:19 am
+Last updated on March 23rd, 2026 at 07:38 am

 In a world where you can meet someone new so quickly, many wonder: Is staying with one person still important?
 People might think everyone wants complete freedom, but the truth is different.
-In fact, most young people still want that one special connection â and today, understanding the true monogamy meaning is not about old rules, but about choosing every day.

 Monogamy now is not a boring duty.
 It is choosing, again and again, the person who feels like your peace.
 It is building a trust that does not break, and a friendship that does not fade, so you never look for someone else.